AmrSakkary/Retail_Analysis_using_Python/README.md

 ### Analysis purpose:

-* Evaluat the sales teams and checking when was the target budget met.
+* Evaluate the sales teams and check when was the target budget met.

 * Check top managers' performance